-Sensorimotor OCD (also known as Somatically Focused OCD) refers to cases in which people become hyperaware of their bodily sensations, such as their breathing, swallowing, or heartbeat.
+Sensorimotor OCD (also known as Somatically Focused OCD) refers to cases in which people become hyper attentive to their bodily sensations, such as breathing, swallowing, or heartbeat.
 While this might not sound so bad to someone who hasn’t experienced it, it can be profoundly distressing.

 As with ‘Pure O’, the key to treating sensorimotor OCD typically engages in three different mental processes that perpetuate the problem:

 2. They check/monitor whether they are noticing the sensation (they direct attention towards it)

-- Analyzing/trying to figure out how to stop noticing the sensation
+3. They try to figure out how to stop noticing the sensation (they analyze)

 Checking and monitoring involve directing attention toward the sensation.
 Needless to say, directing attention toward something is not a good strategy for someone who is trying to stop noticing it.
 As explained in the above resources, directing attention toward the sensation is an essential part of treating sensorimotor OCD.

-The person with sensorimotor is constantly trying to figure out how to stop noticing the sensation, why they are noticing the sensation, how to navigate life with this problem, etc. In other words, they are constantly trying to solve the problem, and this constant analysis keeps them thinking about the sensation all the time.
+The person with sensorimotor OCD is constantly trying to figure out how to stop noticing the sensation, why they are noticing the sensation, how to navigate life with this problem, etc. In other words, they are constantly trying to solve the problem, and this constant analysis keeps them thinking about the sensation all the time.
 As explained in How to Stop Ruminating, this analysis is also controllable, and refraining from it is another essential part of treatment.

 Here are some additional things to keep in mind:

-- Awareness, attention, and analysis are technically separate phenomena, they don’t initially feel separate to someone with Sensorimotor OCD, because as soon as they notice the sensation, they immediately launch into analyzing/trying to figure out how to stop noticing it.
+- Awareness, attention, and analysis are technically separate phenomena.
+However, they don’t initially feel separate to someone with sensorimotor OCD, because as soon as the person becomes aware of the sensation, they immediately start directing attention towards it and trying to figure out how to stop noticing it.
 It takes practice to distinguish among these phenomena and to allow something to enter awareness but not engage with it any way.

-- Sometimes a person with Sensorimotor OCD is monitoring their body because they are afraid of missing a medical problem.
-When the person things that monitoring is important for this or any other reason, it’s important to identify and challenge this justification.
+- Sometimes a person with sensorimotor OCD is monitoring their body because they are afraid of missing a medical problem.
+When the person things that monitoring is important for this or any other reason, it’s important to identify, evaluate, and potentially challenge this justification.
 Does monitoring actually accomplish anything?
 If it does, is there another way to accomplish the same goal without monitoring all the time?
-Until a person lets go of this justification, they will not get better because they’re simultaneously trying to monitor and stop monitoring at the same time, and you can’t do both.
+Until a person lets go of this justification, they will not get better, because they’re trying to monitor and to stop monitoring at the same time, and they can’t do both.

-- Many people who are in the process of working on their Sensorimotor OCD feel upset when their attention drifts back to the body sensation.
-It’s important to remind them of a few things:
+- Many people who are in the process of working on their sensorimotor OCD feel upset when the sensation enters their awareness again.
+It’s important to keep the following in mind:

-- The fact that your attention wandered back to the sensation is cause for celebration.
-Hear me out: If your attention has wandered back to the sensation, that means it must have wandered away from it first, which means you successfully disengaged from it.
+- The fact that the sensation has entered your awareness again is cause for celebration.
+Hear me out: If the sensation has entered your awareness again, that means it must have left, which means you successfully disengaged from it.
 Congratulations!
 Now do the same thing again.

 Does Exposure Have a Role to Play?

-As stated above, the key to this treatment is Response Prevention.
-There are only two types of exposures I use with Sensorimotor:
+As stated above, the key to this treatment is response prevention.
+There are only two types of exposures I use in treating sensorimotor OCD:

-- Setting reminders of the sensation, in order to practice not engaging with the sensation even when it is brought into awareness.
+- Setting reminders of the sensation.
+This allows one to practice not engaging with the sensation even when it comes into awareness.
 This exposure also underscores that awareness of the sensation is not the problem and does not need to be avoided.

 On a cognitive-behavioral level, the treatment for sensorimotor is very straightforward.
-The key is threading the needle between awareness and attention.
-If you stop fighting against the mental processes you can’t control, and start fighting against the ones you can, you’ll be feeling much better very soon.
+The key is distinguishing between awareness and attention.
+If you stop fighting the mental processes you can’t control and start fighting the ones you can, you will start to feel better soon.